 Meanwhile, Edmund, the “illegitimate” child of the Earl of Gloucester, schemes to take the inheritance of his “legitimate” sister, Edgar.
 Edmund tricks Gloucester into declaring Edgar an outlaw, and Edgar flees into the wilderness in disguise.

 As Edmund, Goneril, and Regan’s lust for power spirals out of control, violence and terror run wild.
 Madness, death, and alienation take hold of those in the wilderness, as the world of the play proves indifferent to human ideals of power and justice.
 Those who still struggle to bring about justice are forced to reckon with their own shortcomings, their violent potential, and their greatest fears.

-If you want to support our mission to provide free, high quality theatre to the Stanford and greater bay area community, you can make donations through our Venmo or reach out to us at email@example.com.
+If you want to support our mission to provide free, high quality theatre to the Stanford and greater Bay Area community, you can reach out to us at email@example.com.